 So, instead of dipping the little chicken pieces in eggs and then picking each one out and then dredging them in the batter, I just pour the eggs on the chicken and then pour the breading over it all.
 Give it a stir and then get them to frying.
 The hardest part of this recipe is cutting the chicken breasts into pieces.

-I use red palm oil in this recipe, because I think it adds a wonderful flavor and a lovely golden color to your food.
-If you don’t have any feel free to use coconut oil only.
+I use red palm oil in this recipe because it adds a wonderful flavor and a lovely golden color to your food.
+If you don’t have any, feel free to use coconut oil only.

 - Yield: 5 servings 1x